spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 A *cart rule* is a discount that applies to a cart once all the [decision rules](#decision-rule) linked to the cart rule are fulfilled.

-The cart rule is applied automatically.
+A cart rule is applied automatically once its conditions are met.
 If the decision rules of a discount are fulfilled, the customer can see the discount upon entering the cart.
-Unlike for [vouchers](#voucher), the **Clear all** and **Remove** actions are not displayed for cart rules.
+Unlike with [vouchers](#voucher), the **Clear all** and **Remove** actions are not displayed for cart rules.

 ![Cart rule](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/cart-cart-rule.png)